 4. Avoid Settling Claims Until Your Pain is Under Control

-Also, make sure you’ve investigated every source of pain before you accept a settlement offer.
-You may initially seek treatment for one injury only to have new symptoms pop up days — possibly even weeks — later.
+Also, make sure you've investigated every source of pain before you accept a settlement offer.
+You may initially seek treatment for one injury only to have new symptoms pop up days -- possibly even weeks -- later.
 Some of our patients seek treatment for a head injury and then discover they also have out-of-place vertebrae in their spine from the accident.
 We can also check for whiplash, nerve damage and internal issues that may stem from your injury.
 After all these are taken care of, that's the time you can seek the legal help of a personal injury attorney to claim the compensation that you deserve.

 5. Seek Emergency Care When Needed